Rugby union: speaking factors from the Premiership’s weekend movement

 4) Bristol going for walks out of home comforts

 With five rounds to move, Bristol is ninth.
-They would have taken that at the beginning of the season but with the bottom four clubs all having received six and misplaced eleven fits, bonus points have made the difference.
+They would have taken that at the beginning of the season, but bonus points have made the difference, with the bottom four clubs receiving six and misplaced eleven fits.
 They picked up any other against Worcester; however, it turned into scant comfort after missing out on a win that could have given them a ten-factor cushion.
-5 groups are combating to avoid the drop, and Bath may want to be a part of them if they lose to Bristol at Twickenham on 6 April.
+Five groups are fighting to avoid the drop, and Bath may want to be a part of them if they lose to Bristol at Twickenham on April 6.

-Three of Bristol’s five fits are in opposition to teams around them, concluding with a Newcastle visit.
-They have the handiest domestic suits left, and one is against Saracens; however, their teaching, Pat Lam, is asking up.
-“We can’t get stuck up within the table,” he said.
+Three of Bristol’s five fits oppose teams around them, concluding with a Newcastle visit.
+They have the handiest domestic suits left, and one is against Saracens; however, their teacher, Pat Lam, is asking up.
+“We can’t get stuck within the table,” he said.
 “There are 25 points on offer, and that’s how we see it.”
 Paul Rees